-Volunteers are needed to serve as interpreters for the Neches River Adventures Program.
-Interpreters will serve provide information on the ecology and history of the Big Thicket Association, our mission, conservation work, natural and cultural history.
-Interpreters will serve as a member of the crew for public tours, private charters and educational “floating classroom” trips.
+Volunteers are needed to serve as docents for the Neches River Adventures Program.
+Docents will serve provide information on the ecology and history of the Big Thicket Association, our mission, conservation work, natural and cultural history.
+Docents will serve as a member of the crew for public tours, private charters and educational “floating classroom” trips.
 Training is provided.
 Hours are flexible and at your discretion.

 For More Information Contact Wendy Jo Ledbetter, Executive Director Big Thicket Association 700 North Street, Suite 79 409-790-5399 (Office) Email: email@example.com